benhammondmusic/tanks/tanks/README.md

 - [KeyDrown.JS](https://jeremyckahn.github.io/keydrown/) - Library to speed up user held keys
 - [jCanvas](https://projects.calebevans.me/jcanvas/) - Library to use jQuery on HTML Canvas (easier animations)

+## Install Instructions

+- Visit the link below and play in Chrome browser with javascript enabled.
+Works best on a desktop computer using the keyboard, but limited mouse/touch integration also allows game play via mobile and other devices.

 ## App Demo